everettvergara/SQL-Types/README(decimal).md

 What's a decimal?
 As compared to floating point precisions, a decimal has a fixed decimal places called a scale.
-Useful for currency and accounting.
+Useful for currency and accounting where you exactly need 2 decimal places for book keeping (scale of 2)

 Parts of a decimal number
 --